How to measure a frame

 There are many ways people measure frames.
 It's important to measure correctly to ensure your art work will fit.

 The most important factor of measuring is to ensure you are measuring the glass size, and not the physical frame size.
-Different frame mouldings result in different physical sizes, this effects how big the frame will look on your wall, but does not change what size art work can fit.
+Different frame mouldings result in different physical sizes, this affects how big the frame will look on your wall, but does not change what size art work can fit.

 As you can see above, both frames are made to fit a 5" x 4" photo, but the one on the left has a much smaller frame moulding.